cadej09/CSE-163-Final-Project/README.md

   os, pandas, numpy, sklearn, graphviz, IPython, plotly, and kaleido. you can use the following method to install them: type "pip install <library_name>" in the terminal

-  For the graphviz library, "pip install" will not work.
+  --For the graphviz library, "pip install" will not work.
 Instead, try "conda install -c conda-forge python-graphviz" in the terminal
 * For the interactive graph, it is saved as a html file to enable its interactive funcyionality.
 Double clicking on the html file opens us the graph in a browser.